mcw-mstp/mcw-mstp.github.io/docs/index.md

 This site was built using [mkdocs](https://www.mkdocs.org) and uses the [material]() theme.

+## Layout

+I was thinking that the primary pages could run accross the header.

 ## Commands

 * `mkdocs new [dir-name]` - Create a new project.